OpenPMU/OpenPMUdocs/XML_Datagrams/README.md

 * **Channels** is the number of channels of data contained in this datagram.
 In this case, there are 3 channels.

+Each channel is described as starting with a tag named **Channel_N** where __N__ starts at 0.
+Within this tag there is metadata which is unique to that channel, and then the payload of sampled values.

+* **Name** is the name of that channel.
+Here the channel name is '__Belfast_Va__'.
+This name is used to name the phasors produced by the phasor estimator, and ultimately by the Telecoms interface.

+* **Type** states if the channel is a voltage channel '__V__' or a current channel '__I__'.

+* **Phase** states which phase the channel represents.
+This is useful when storing data from polyphase circuits as it avoids having to parse such information from the __Name__ tag, which might in the case of some end users may employ an esoteric naming convention.
+Typically these are labelled '__a__', '__b__', '__c__', '__n__'.

+* **Range** states the full scale deflection of the sampled values.
+In the case of signed 16-bit integers, this means that a value of 32,768 equates to a voltage of 275 V.

+* **Payload** the payload is the sampled values encoded in Base64.
+The reason for this is to map the binary data to a set of ASCII characters so that the datagrams can be passed and parsed through virtually any data manipulation tool.
+There is a trade off as it increases the size of the datagrams, but since these datagrams are intended for inter-module communication, often on the same localhost or devices in the same physical enclosure, this does not lead to any issues re bandwidth on external networks.

 ```xml
 <OpenPMU>
 	<Date>2021-02-28</Date>